mui/material-ui/docs/src/pages/layout/grid.md

 {{"demo": "pages/layout/AutoGrid.js"}}

+## Auto-layout without wrapping

+Following example shows Auto-Layout without wrapping of items to next row.
+The prop `noAutoMinWidth` can be used for an *item* which takes all the remaining space in the *container*.
+Similar to previous example of Auto-Layout, other columns resize around it.

+{{"demo": "pages/layout/AutoGridNoWrap.js"}}

 ## Limitations

 There is one limitation with the negative margin we use to implement the spacing between items.